-tivity Approximate hours per week Dates of participation Position/honors/award a angalagaga a da ili 1900 manga a gangada di ili 1900 di anga a sa sa sa ili 1900 manga a sa sa sa sa sa sa s The second section of the sect ase list the most recent jobs (including summer work) you have e held.
-Nature of work Employer Dates Hours per week and the second section of the section of the second section of the section of the second section of the sec All and a second a The following items are ont ional: The following items are opt The following items are opt To what other college(s) h To what other college(s) h ave you applied?
-Date of bir th To what other college(s) h ave you applied?
-Date of bir th To what other college(s) h ave you applied?
-Date of bir th To what other college(s) h Male Female ave you applied?
-Marital status Date of bir To what other college(s) h Male Female How would you describe y ave you applied?
-Marital status To what other college(s) h Male Female How would you describe y American Indian or A Marital status Asian or Pacif ic Islander
+Approximate hours per week Dates of participation Position/honors/aware ase list the most recent job s (including summer work) you have e held.
+Nature of work Employer Dates Hours per weel The following items are on tional: The following items are op The following items are op To what other college(s) i nave you applied?
+Date of bir th To what other college(s) i nave you applied?
+Date of bir th To what other college(s) I Marital status Date of bir th To what other college(s) i Marital status Date of bir To what other college(s) is Male Female How would you describe Marital status To what other college(s) is Male Female How would you describe American Indian or Marital statusyourself?
+Asian or Pacif ic Islander

-We are interested in getting to know yo your comments.
-You may discuss your know about you.
-If additional space is no interests, achievement nts, experiences mind, please use the s or anything else you space below for may want us to Enclosed is my non-refundable application check payable to Pacific University money order rm of: Professional Optometry and Physical Therapy application Optometry and \$35 for Physical Therapy. nts: The application fees for t those applying directly to the professional program: s at this time are \$50 I affirm that all the information contained in n my application is factua ally correct and hor nestly presented.
+We are interested in getting to know you as well as possible.
+With thi your comments.
+You may discuss your interests, achievements, exp know about you.
+If additional space is necessary, please use a separate s idea in mind, please use the eriences or anything else you space below for may want us to know about you.
+If additional space is necessary, please use a separate e sneet.
+Enclosed is my non-refundable application fee of \$15 in the form of: □ check payable to Pacific University □ money order I affirm that all the information contained in my application is factually corre ect and honestly presented.
+Signature Date

-Date